meetric1/gmod_shader_guide/README.md

 Like I explained earlier in [The Shader Pipeline](#the-shader-pipeline), vertex shaders are the section of code which transforms 3D coordinates onto the screen.\
 As you'd expect, vertex shaders run shader code for every vertex.

+Vertex shaders are also super important, as they give lots of information to the pixel shader.
+Usually, vertex shaders pass [https://en.wikipedia.org/wiki/UV_mapping](texture coordinates) but it really is up to you.

+> [!NOTE]
+> Values passed to the pixel shader are [interpolated](https://en.wikipedia.org/wiki/Interpolation).
+This can be visualized in [Example 11](#example-11---imeshes).
+(Each vertice gets a unique color, you can see the color getting interpolated)

 In this vertex shader example, we are going to be including some Valve helper functions.
 The source code is in the `.h` files you might have seen earlier.

 These files include a bunch of useful functions and definitions for us to use.
 A good example is `cEyePos`, which returns the current eye position of the player (as you can imagine, this can be useful in many types of shaders).